InnanaDM/RAC-2/README.md

 Okay.
 9.8.
 Time to get back on it.
 9.9 How long will it take me to replace my laptop?
 Not longer than a week if I’m on it.
 And I stay on it 9.10 Day two
+9.11 Day three.
+Productful day.
+Getting into the groove.